When money is tight, you might be tempted to make your mortgage payments using your credit card, we look at whether this is ever a good idea. 426

-If you're struggling to meet your mortgage payments there is help available.
-The first thing you should do is contact your lender and discuss your situation, as they are likely to be able to offer you a solution such as temporarily switching from a repayment mortgage to an interest-only mortgage, or a mortgage holiday.
+Contact your lender: They can offer you a solution such as temporarily switching from a repayment mortgage to an interest-only mortgage, or a mortgage holiday.